Iam-Mak/Case-Studies/Google Data Analytics Capstone: Case Study/Case study: Cyclistic bike-share analysis/readme.md

 In order to do that, however, we need to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.

+#### Ask
+These questions will guide the future marketing program:
+- 1. How do annual members and casual riders use Cyclistic bikes differently?
+- 2. Why would casual riders buy Cyclistic annual memberships?
+- 3. How can Cyclistic use digital media to influence casual riders to become members?